Izuku Midoriya was four, when he came to the realization that not all humans were created equal.

 “One.”
 Izuku replied.
 “Today, I mostly spent mapping the city alleys and running probabilities in my head.
 About where you could possibly pop up.”

 Stain looked at him, mouth slightly open, for long silent seconds.
 “Kid.
-What the actual fuck are you—“
+Who the actual fuck are you—“

 “Someone that has nothing to lose, I guess.”
 Izuku replied, shrugging.
 “Will you listen to me, now?”